 If some lights are out on the road or if you are just driving along a dimly lit street, you can obviously have some problems with your driving.
 These dim roads can lead to increased car accidents and you might have to put in the effort to avoid these in the future.
 Obviously some people are required to drive late at night, so the only solution to this problem is driving on streets with plenty of lights and making sure your headlights are properly working.

 Let’s face it, regardless of how much legislation is put into place and how many people go to jail, there are still going to be some people who drink and drive.
 This doesn’t always happen during the nighttime, but it’s usually more common during these hours.
 Keep in mind that many people are also driving home from work and extremely tired which can often be considered more dangerous than drinking and driving.
-If you’re involved in a late night accident call your San Antonio personal injury lawyers at VB Law Group.
+If you’re involved in a late night accident call a San Antonio car accident lawyer at the Villarreal & Begum Law Firm.

 Let us know in the comments section if you have any questions about the dangers of late night driving.
 If you have ever been in a late night car accident, please share your experiences and let us know how you responded to these situations.
-Do you think you could have avoided it if possible?
+Do you think it would have been possible to avoid?